 A. Common Questions

-• Q: What functions does PWGSC (Public Works and Government Services Canada) serve?
+• Q: What does PWGSC mean?

-• Q: Why is PWGSC important in the realm of government contracting?
+• Q: Why is PWGSC important?

 B. Clarifications of Misconceptions